Girona: Cathedral

 The ancient cathedral, which stood on the site of the present one, was used by the Moors as a mosque, and after their final expulsion was either entirely remodelled or rebuilt.
-The present edifice is one of the most important monuments of the school of the Majorcan architect Jaume Fabre and an excellent example of Catalan Gothic architecture.
+The existing structure is one of the most important monuments of the school of the Majorcan architect Jaume Fabre and an excellent example of Catalan Gothic architecture.
 It is approached in ninety steps.
-An aisle and chapels surround the choir, which opens by three arches into the nave, of which the pointed stone vault is the widest in Christendom (22 meters).
-Among its interior decorations is a retable which is the work of the Valencian silversmith Pere Bernec.
+An aisle and chapels surround the choir, which opens by three arches into the nave, of which the pointed stone vault is the second widest in the world (22.98 m), second only to that of St. Peter's Basilica in Rome.
+Among its interior decorations is the 14th century altarpiece which is the work of Valencian silversmith Pere Berneç.
 It is divided into three tiers of statuettes and reliefs, framed in canopied niches of cast and hammered silver.
 A gold and silver altar-frontal was carried off by the French in 1809.
 The cathedral contains the tombs of Ramon Berenguer and his wife.

 Old fortifications

 The old fortifications are another popular sight.
-Historically, these have played a vital role in protecting Girona from invaders for hundreds of years.
+Historically, these played a vital role in protecting Girona from invaders for hundreds of years.
 The city wall of the old town was an important military construction built in Roman times in the 1st century BC.
-It was thoroughly rebuilt under the reign of Peter III the Ceremonious in the second half of the 14th century.
-The Roman wall was used as a foundation.
-At the start of the 16th century, the wall was absorbed into the city.
-The walled precinct lost its military value.
-Bit by bit, the wall was degrading, as parts were gradually altered from the inside and the outside.
-The walls and lookout towers that make up these fortifications are split in two - a small section to the north of the old town and a much larger section to the east and south.
-It is possible to walk the walls and climb the towers, where visitors can enjoy panoramic views of Girona and the surrounding countryside.
+It was thoroughly rebuilt under the reign of Peter III the Ceremonious in the second half of the 14th century, with the Roman wall used as a foundation.
+At the start of the 16th century, the wall was absorbed into the city and the walled precinct lost its military value.
+Bit by bit, the wall was degrading, as parts were gradually altered from the inside and the outside, until the walls were almost entirely demolished at the beginning of the 20th century.
+The remaining walls and lookout towers that make up these fortifications are today split in two – a small section to the north of the old town, and a much larger section to the east and south which was reconstructed in the period 1983–2003.
+It is now possible to walk the walls and climb the towers, from which visitors can enjoy panoramic views of Girona and the surrounding countryside.